Skip to main content

 • Specify defaults: tell the agent which values are the default configuration

 • Distinguish persistent from transient states: mention states like disabled, selected, or loading that should become properties.
-Transient states like hover and pressed are handled at runtime and won’t appear in the API
+Transient states like hovered and pressed are handled at runtime and won’t appear in the API